urbit/up8-ticket/README.md

 Split a ticket into 'shards' using a k/n Shamir's Secret Sharing scheme.
-Specify the number of shards to create and the number of shards required to reassemble the original ticket along with the ticket itself:
+Specify the number of shards to create and the number of shards required to reassemble the original ticket, along with the ticket itself:

 ```
 > let ticket = await up8.gen_ticket_more(384)